 What are the symptoms of COVID-19?

-For 80 people in every 100 who have not been vaccinated, infection with coronavirus causes either no symptoms or symptoms mild enough to manage at home.
+For most people, infection with coronavirus causes either no symptoms or symptoms mild enough to manage at home.

-For 20 people in 100, the infection causes severe COVID-19, which needs hospital care.
+For some people, the infection causes severe COVID-19, which needs hospital care.
 Older people and those with dementia are at higher risk of severe illness.